-You put the US probe on this patient and find that the TAPSE is 14 mm with slight flattening of the interventricular septum and a RV/LV of 1.
-You decide to admit this patient to Stepdown instead of just Telemetry.
+In a patient with diagnosed PE who has normal vitals, ECG, and biomarkers, you put the US probe on this patient and find that the TAPSE is 13 mm.
+He has a sub-massibve PE, so you decide to admit this patient to Stepdown instead of just Telemetry.

 TAPSE provides a quantitative value that serves as a surrogate for RV function.
 It is easy to obtain and reproducible.
 In patients diagnosed with PE, it can serve as a risk-stratification tool by guiding the decision of whether to administer thrombolytics, and also determining which type of hospital disposition the patient’s condition warrants.

 - Jones, A.E. and J.A.
 Kline, Availability of technology to evaluate for pulmonary embolism in academic emergency departments in the United States.J Thromb Haemost, 2003.
 1(10): p.
 2240-2.

 - Pollack, C.V., et al., Clinical characteristics, management, and outcomes of patients diagnosed with acute pulmonary embolism in the emergency department: initial report of EMPEROR (Multicenter Emergency Medicine Pulmonary Embolism in the Real World Registry).J Am Coll Cardiol, 2011.
 57(6): p.
 700-6.